 17. LEARN SOMETHING NEW AT HIGH DESERT MUSEUM

-100,000 sq ft of museum space offers a close-up view of native wildlife, such as river otters, porcupines and badgers.
+With 135 acres of forest land and 100,000 square feet of museum space, the High Desert Museum offers a close-up view of native wildlife, such as river otters, porcupines and badgers.
 You can chat with historic Oregon explorers and settlers, who love to tell their tales, and also visit an authentic 1904 homestead and sawmill.

 18. STEP BACK IN TIME AT THE LAST BLOCKBUSTER